ObscurusGrassator/Base.JS/.github/README.md

-**(Node.js backend/frontend) Framework `Base.JS v1.0.0`** is a simple base for your project.
+**(Node.js backend/frontend) Framework `Base.JS v2.0.0`** is a simple base for your project.
 It's fast, focused and fully modular.
 It is very simple and intuitive, so it requires almost no study.
 As everybody has a different needs, we do not plan to include a lot of specialized features in the framework itself.
 Custom features can be installed as npm packages or added as a file into one of the `libs/`, `services/` or `utils/` directories.
 Thanks to the included basic project structure and a script for automatically creating index files, you're free to focus on the business logic and design side of your project (`src/`).
-The created `index.js` files copy their folder structure for clarity.
+Automatically created `index.js` files copy their folder structure for clarity.
 With the client components, you can break up your site into a bunch of small recyclable, separate pieces, which communicate using events by default.

-The client side looks like a Node.js application, which allows for any IDE autocomplete functionality.
+The client side looks like a Node.js application, which allows full IDE autocomplete `JSDoc` hits.
 All framework functions are fully documented and allow for an optional type definitions.
 Every directory contains an `_example.js` file with working sample code.

+**ALERT:** Framework does not and will not support very outdated browsers.
+**ALERT:** Framework now does not have reactive template editor.
+Template rendering is started manualy by css selectors.

 The first run generates/updates a configuration file `jsconfig.json`, which allows you to configure the framework behavior and its `services/utils` functions.
-The `package.json` file is also updated with required dependencies and the `npm run start` and `npm run indexing` scripts.
+The `package.json` file is also updated with required dependencies and controll scripts.

-**ALERT:** Framework does not and will not support outdated browsers.
-**ALERT:** Framework now does not have reactive template editor.
-Template rendering is started manualy.

 # Download, Installation and First start

 ```
 git clone https://github.com/ObscurusGrassator/Base.JS.git you_project_name
 cd you_project_name
 NODE_PATH=. node manager.js
 ```
+Most IDE editors do not yet support the use of hints, type check and autocomplete of `JSDoc`, so to use the full potential of Base.JS framework, I recommend using a free IDE [Visual Studio Code](https://code.visualstudio.com/).

-# Start
+### Start
 ```
 npm start